thisisevilevil/evilevil365/_posts/2025-08-19-WebView2-Edge-Autopilot-issues.md

 And that's the cause of our issue, the Edge version is simply too old and WebView2 is built-in to Edge.
 So preferably we need to get it updated before the user lands on the desktop and opens teams or outlook.
 Based on some testing, Edge should otherwise update itself within 30 minutes after hitting the desktop, but the users that launch teams or new outlook before that, will face the error.

->NOTE: On further inspection, I found that the Edge version has actually been updated in the latest ISO available from July 2025 (as of this date), and in that ISO, is actually a newer Edge version.
+>NOTE: On further inspection, I found that the Edge version has actually been updated to a much newer version in the latest ISO available from July 2025 (as of this date), and in that ISO, is actually a newer Edge version.
 But it will probably take a while for OEMs to update to this version

 ## The workaround